sashkatap/sashkatap/README.md

 -   I`m always tryng to adhere to PEP8 in my code :point_up:

--   🌱 I’m currently learning Django python framework
+-   🌱 I’m currently learning Django framework

 -   :eyes: I’m looking for my first job as a Python developer :computer: